jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-II-2-checkpoint.md

 not approach either limit too nearly, as that would render it impossible to determine the other letters.

-[^1]

-[^2]

-[^3]
+<span class="art">28</span> Goldsmiths and coiners make great use of this rule,
+when they propose to make, from three or more kinds of metal, a mixture of a given value, as the following example will show.

+*Question 3.* A coiner has three kinds of silver, the first of 14 lots fine, the second of 11 lots fine, the third of 9 lots fine.
+Now he wishes to form a mixture of the weighing 30 marks, at 12 lots fine: how many marks of each sort must he take?[^1] [^2] [^3]

-[^3]: Association of Small Collectors of Antique Silver (ASCAS).
+[^1]: Association of Small Collectors of Antique Silver (ASCAS).
 Article # 234 by Giorgio Busetto.
 SILVER FINENESS MARKS.
     <https://www.ascasonline.org/articoloOTTOB234.html>

-[^1]: „LÖTHIG, adj.“, *Deutsches Wörterbuch von Jacob Grimm und Wilhelm Grimm*, digitalisierte Fassung im *Wörterbuchnetz des Trier Center for Digital Humanities, Version 01/21*, <https://www.woerterbuchnetz.de/DWB?lemid=L06923>, abgerufen am 19.06.2022.
+[^2]: „LÖTHIG, adj.“, *Deutsches Wörterbuch von Jacob Grimm und Wilhelm Grimm*, digitalisierte Fassung im *Wörterbuchnetz des Trier Center for Digital Humanities, Version 01/21*, <https://www.woerterbuchnetz.de/DWB?lemid=L06923>, abgerufen am 19.06.2022.

-[^2]: „MARK“, *Deutsches Wörterbuch von Jacob Grimm und Wilhelm Grimm*, digitalisierte Fassung im *Wörterbuchnetz des Trier Center for Digital Humanities, Version 01/21*, <https://www.woerterbuchnetz.de/DWB?lemid=M01409>, abgerufen am 19.06.2022.
+[^3]: „MARK“, *Deutsches Wörterbuch von Jacob Grimm und Wilhelm Grimm*, digitalisierte Fassung im *Wörterbuchnetz des Trier Center for Digital Humanities, Version 01/21*, <https://www.woerterbuchnetz.de/DWB?lemid=M01409>, abgerufen am 19.06.2022.